Chirand: Crafts

 Pendants, ear-rings, bangles, discs and combs from the Neolithic period were found.
 400 bone tools, mostly used for hunting, made from antler and long bones of deer and cattle were found in Chirand and at Burzahom from Period II and Period III.
 Terracotta figurines included humped bulls, birds, snakes, and human female figurines.
 The snake figures are indicative of existence of Naga cult among the Neolithic people.
 The human female figurines possibly relate to either a mother goddess, a goddess of fertility, or both.
 Ornaments made from tortoise and ivory were also found.
 A painted motif of the sacred peepal leaf (Ficus religiosa) was found.
 A foot stand of large sarcophagus indicates mortuary rites of the Neolithic people.

 Celebrations

 Fair

 An annual fair is held in Chirand during the last day of the month of Kartik (October–November) at a location known as Chyavana-asrama.

 Festival

 The state government proposed an annual festival titled 'Chirand Mahotsava' with the support of Chirand Vikas Parishad.

 Theme park

-A theme park depicting the different civilizations of Chirand is currently being planned.
+A theme park depicting the different civilisations of Chirand is currently being planned.